decretist/Dissertation/Chapter2/chapter2.md

 "about the same thing" (as the canon before).
-Most canons have an inscription, which identifies the authority that is the source for the canon (usually a papal decretal, a canon from an ecumenical council or a provincial synod, or a patristic text).[^eichbauer] Because Gratian was getting his texts from previous collections, the inscription was frequently incorrect, especially if the text in question was one that had been included in the Pseudo-Isidorian forgeries.
-This raises the need to distinguish between Gratian's material sources -- the original letter of Pope Gregory I, for example -- and his formal sources -- the collection Gratian was actually looking at when copying his text.[^register] Finally, there are the *dicta* (literally, "things having been said"), which are statements Gratian is making on his own authority as a jurist.
+Most canons have an inscription, which identifies the authority that is the source for the canon (usually a papal decretal, a canon from an ecumenical council or a provincial synod, or a patristic text).[^32] Because Gratian was getting his texts from previous collections, the inscription was frequently incorrect, especially if the text in question was one that had been included in the Pseudo-Isidorian forgeries.
+This raises the need to distinguish between Gratian's material sources -- the original letter of Pope Gregory I, for example -- and his formal sources -- the collection Gratian was actually looking at when copying his text.[^33] Finally, there are the *dicta* (literally, "things having been said"), which are statements Gratian is making on his own authority as a jurist.
 It is the *dicta* that carry the thread of Gratian's argument.
 [Here I am only talking about *dicta post canones*.
 Dicta ante canones